alexjavabraz/rust1/README.md

 # rust1
-Basic of rust estudies part 1
+Basic of rust part 1